st-tech/ppf-contact-solver/README.md

 Our Python interface is designed with the following principles in mind:

-- **🛠️ Non-Destructive Tri/Tet Creation**: Relying on non-integrated third-party tools for triangulation, tetrahedralization, and loading can make it difficult to adjust resolutions and lead to excessive data storage.
-Our built-in tri/tet creation tools eliminate these issues.
+- **🛠️ Dynamic Tri/Tet Creation**: Relying on non-integrated third-party tools for triangulation, tetrahedralization, and loading can make it difficult to dynamically adjust resolutions.
+Our built-in tri/tet creation tools eliminate this issue.

+- **🚫 No Mesh Data**: Preparing mesh data using external tools can be cumbersome.
+Our frontend minimizes this effort by allowing meshes to be created on the fly or downloaded when needed.

 - **🔗 Method Chaining**: We adopt the method chaining style from JavaScript, making the API intuitive and easy to use.